gkweston/data-soccer/README.md

 Supplemental
 -
 Being in the early stages of this project, pseudocode has been outlined for the implementation of teamwork traits with working single player scripts uploaded.
 The 2 player scripts uploaded are a refactored version of the original single player scripts, which require some debugging when another player is added.
-(09/01/2019)
+(README Updated 09/01/2019)

 These teamwork traits are specifically picked from an [article on effective teamwork skills by Mike Schoultz.](https://medium.com/@mikeschoultz/10-team-characteristics-for-effective-teamwork-e0429b362ddd)